AdnanNezovic/AdnanNezovic/README.md

 <p>💡 &nbsp;I like to explore new technologies and I am currently interested in Data Engeneering and robust Software Systems<br>
 🎓 &nbsp;I’m currently studying Computer Science at the University Kassel<br>
 🌱 &nbsp;I’m on track for learning more about Artificial Intelligence, Systems Design, Cloud Architecture and Datas in general<br>
-✍️ &nbsp;In my free time, I like to do a lot of sports and reading books<br>
+✨ &nbsp;Currently working on two private projects that will be published soon ✍️ &nbsp;In my free time, I like to do a lot of sports and reading books<br>
 💬 &nbsp;Feel free to reach out to me<br>
 ✉️ &nbsp;You can shoot me an email at <a href="mailto:avsingh@umass.edu">adnannoah2001@gmail.com</a>!
 I’ll try to respond as soon as I can<br><br>